 - Teacher’s Forum

 - About Us

 - My Account

 *The birth of Alonzo “Lonnie” Clayton in 1876 is celebrated on this date.
-He was an African American horse jockey.
+He was a Black horse jockey.

 Born in Kansas City, Missouri in 1876, Clayton followed his brother into the riding profession.
 He launched his career on the track as an exerciser rider for E.J.
 "Lucky" Baldwin in Chicago during the summer of 1888.
 He stayed with Baldwin for about a year before moving on to work for D.A.
 Honig’s horses in Clifton, N.J.
 He rode a horse named Redstone in his first race in 1890 at the Clifton track, and earned his first career victory in 1891.

-He is only one of three African American jockeys to compete in the Preakness as he finished third in 1896.
+He is only one of three Black jockeys to compete in the Preakness as he finished third in 1896.
 Alonzo Clayton’s died on March 17th 1917 from chronic pulmonary tuberculosis..

 700 Central Avenue